shivkumar98/FreeCodeCamp-Projects/02 - Javascript Algorithms and Data Structures/08 - Functional Programming/README.md

 Higher order functions are functions which can take another function as an argument

 Functions which can be supplied as arguments or returned from a function can be called *lambdas*

+### Understand the Hazards of Using Imperative Code

+Functional programming can make your code more manageable and less prone to bugs.

+Functional programming is a form of declarative programming

+Writing for-loops is a common task of imperative programming, JS has built in methods to handle such common tasks.